zagaran/silica-vue/README.md

 an in-progress project; to suggest changes or assist, please contact [noah@zagaran.com](mailto:noah@zagaran.com).

+## Import via CDN (UNPKG)
+The easiest way to import `silica-vue` over CDN is to use UNPKG.
+To do so, add the following script tag to any page you want to use `silica-vue`:
+`<script src="unpkg.com/silica-vue@VERSION/dist/silica-vue.umb.min.js"></script>`

+## Build from source
+You may choose to install `silica-vue` as an NPM library and build it yourself before including it in your django static files.
+This is very simple:
+1. Run `npm run export-lib`
+2. Copy `/dist/silica-vue.umd.min.js` to your project's static files folder
+3. Import it as you would any other UMD library

 ## Seed (original)

 This seed demonstrates how to use [JSON Forms](https://jsonforms.io) with Vue in order to render a simple form for displaying a task entity.